2017 Annual Meeting

-Religious Liberty is the emphasis of the 2017 Annual Meeting and Public Program of the Virginia Baptist Historical Society set for 7:30 p.m., Tuesday, May 16 at River Road Church, Baptist which is located at 8000 River Road, Richmond, VA.
-The keynote speaker is Dr. Amanda Tyler, the new executive director of the Baptist Joint Committee for Religious Liberty, a church-state watchdog and educational organization headquartered on Capitol Hill in Washington, D.C.
+Religious Liberty was the emphasis of the 2017 Annual Meeting of the Virginia Baptist Historical Society, on May 16 at River Road Church, Baptist, Richmond, VA.
+Our keynote speaker was Amanda Tyler, J.D., executive director of the Baptist Joint Committee for Religious Liberty, a church-state advocacy organization headquartered on Capitol Hill in Washington, D.C.
 Fred Anderson, shared about the historical role of Virginia Baptists in helping to secure religious liberty for all Americans, and our existing 18th century churches received special commendation for their role as "liberty legacy" churches.
 New executive director Nathan Taylor was installed in the midst of the proceedings, while the society commended the 38-year tenure of Fred Anderson and conferred upon him the title of director emeritus.

-The Heritage Center will release on May 16 a new publication entitled Keeping the Faith While Making Interfaith Relationships which was the result of the project for the 2016-17 Class of Heritage Fellows.
-Each Fellow was asked to become grounded in Baptist distinctives as well as learning about other faiths.
-They were asked to intentionally make a relationship, hopefully a new friendship, with a person on their college campus who was of another faith.
-The book tells about their personal background as a Baptist and tells about their Interfaith relationship experience.
-The new book can be ordered while supplies last for $10 + .50 tax + $1.50 for s&h = $12.
+For 2017, the Heritage Center has released a new publication entitled Keeping the Faith While Making Interfaith Relationships, which was the result of the project for the 2016-17 Class of Heritage Fellows.
+Each Fellow was asked to become grounded in Baptist distinctives, as well as learning about other faiths.
+They were invited to cultivate a new friendship with a person of another faith on their college campus.
+In the book, each shares about his/her personal backgrounds as a Baptist and reflects upon their interfaith relationship experience.
+The book can be ordered while supplies last for $10 + .50 tax + $1.50 for s&h = $12.

 NEW PUBLICATION on Baptist women ministers

-Ever been in a Baptist Student Union?
-We are pleased to present a new history, Baptist Collegiate Ministry in Virginia, Past, Present, Future, written by Rachel Cook, a Heritage Fellow of the Heritage Center, and including numerous photographs of Baptist student work across the years.
-To order a copy, send $6 to cover s&h and ask for the BCM history.
-Send orders to the Center at the above address.
+Were you ever in a Baptist Student Union?
+We are pleased to present a new history, Baptist Collegiate Ministry in Virginia, Past, Present, Future, written by Rachel Cook, a Fellow of the Heritage Center, which includes numerous photographs of Baptist student work across the years.
+To order, send $6 to cover s&h and ask for the BCM history.
+Call or write the Center at the above address.

 Established in 2000 following an agreement between the Baptist General Association of Virginia, the University of Richmond and the Virginia Baptist Historical Society, the Center for Baptist Heritage & Studies seeks to champion Baptist distinctives and Baptist heritage and to provide educational opportunities related to Baptist distinctives, history and heritage.

 It accomplishes its mission in numerous ways, including the production of resources and publications, the offering of convocations and programs on special topics of interest, and the availability of a Heritage Fellows program for college students and an essay contest for high school students.
 The Center has also published a magazine for children exploring important figures in Baptist life, called Heritage Seekers.

-The Center for Baptist Heritage & Studies is supported through contributions from interested individuals and other friends.
+The Center for Baptist Heritage & Studies receives support from Virginia Baptists and other partnering individuals and friends.
 Anyone interested in the ministry of the Center for Baptist Heritage & Studies is encouraged to consider a gift.
-The Center was approved in late 1999 and began operations in 2000 as an organization equipped to meet the challenges of the 21st century.
+Approved in late 1999, the Center began operations in 2000 as an organization equipped to meet the challenges of the 21st century.
 The Center serves as an educational medium to teach and transmit Baptist heritage.
-It champions Baptist distinctives and Baptist heritage by providing educational opportunities and resources and it explores concepts, topics and ideas of current interest to Baptists.
+It champions Baptist distinctives by providing educational opportunities and resources and it explores concepts, topics and ideas of current interest to Baptists.
 Its tag line is “Remembering the Past and Imagining the Future.”